 Added by Silvia Behrend on July 15, 2014 at 2:30pm — No Comments

 I have been working in the field of creativity for over thirty years.
 First, as a minister in a liberal denomination, I used dance, poetry, and art in all aspects of programming.
-Second, my doctoral dissertation explored the transformational power of…Continue
+Second, my doctoral dissertation explored the transformational power of art for individuals and communities, both secular and…Continue

 Added by Silvia Behrend on June 2, 2014 at 5:01pm — No Comments